mairaata/ox-qa/README.md

 Configuration for any configuration of model or files.

 ## Hardware Requirements

-This project utilizes the LLaMA  LLaMA is a computationally intensive model, and running it effectively may require a GPU (Graphics Processing Unit) with sufficient memory and computing power.
+This project utilizes the LLaMA  LLaMA is a computationally intensive model, and running it effectively may require a GPU with sufficient memory and computing power.